titon/toolkit/readme.md

 ## Utilities ##

-* `LazyLoad` - Provides an easy way to lazy-load images while scrolling
+* `LazyLoad` - Provides an easy way to lazy-load images (inline and background) while scrolling
 * `Pin` - Pin an element in a container that stays within the viewport while scrolling

 ## Extensions ##